 HCTF was selected to manage funding for the Conservation Economic Stimulus Initiative based upon the organization’s record of excellence in science-based conservation project assessment, financial management, and funding administration.

-The Conservation Economic Stimulus Initiative differs from HCTF’s other granting streams in that a priority is placed on economic and employment recovery within the conservation field and among demographics disproportionately affected by the COVID-19 pandemic.
+The Conservation Economic Stimulus Initiative differs from HCTF’s other granting streams in that a priority was placed on economic and employment recovery within the conservation field and among demographics disproportionately affected by the COVID-19 pandemic.
 To generate employment opportunities as quickly as possible, projects were selected from a list of projects that had already been reviewed and recommended by the Ministry of Environment and Climate Change Strategy and Ministry of Forests, Lands, Natural Resource Operations, and Rural Development.
 HCTF also reviewed each individual project to ensure compliance with the HCTF Trust Purposes.
-Following the selection process, HCTF will subsequentially lead all aspects of grant administration, funding management, and project coordination similarly to other HCTF programs.
+Following the selection process, HCTF led all aspects of grant administration, funding management, and project coordination similarly to other HCTF programs.
 Please note that due to the program’s unique goals and requirements, reporting and other administrative procedures will differ from HCTF’s existing funding programs.

 The Province undertook an internal call for shovel-ready projects that met the Province’s conservation and employment economic criteria.
 Through a further feasibility process, including feedback from HCTF, this list was then narrowed down to approximately 70 projects.
 Project leaders have now been contacted regarding their initiatives and the potential for grants to support that work